 Will my parents know I am on probation?

 Only if you decide to share that information with them or if you have filled out a FERPA release form allowing them access to your grades.
 The University is unable to release information about your student record without your permission.

 What can I do?
 Who can help me to return to good standing?

-There are various resources on campus to help you succeed.
+There are various resources to help you succeed.
 Your assigned advisor can work with you on referrals.